MY WORLD AND WELCOME TO IT (with reservations...)

 Welcome.
 In this section I've jotted down a few things about this site in case you're interested.

-For health reasons, I've decided to stop commenting anywhere else on the Web.
-If I have anything to say it will be here so you're safe from me as long as you stay away.
+For health reasons, I've largely decided to stop commenting anywhere else on the Web (unless it's the only way to stop the throbbing of one or both of my temporal arteries).
+If I have anything to say it will be here so you're fairly safe from me as long as you stay away.

 I've been doing web-comics for the better part of 3 years and grown my readership to 5 on a great day.
 Far Corner seemed like a good fit. ( FYI, that's Patagonia in the title background.)